Andy-Woo/Restaurant-App/README.md

 ## Description
-<p>When the app loads after going to `localhost:3000/` the default **Home Page** appears.
-It only tells you a brief overview of the app along with its *Navigation Structure*. </p>
+When the app loads after going to `localhost:3000/` the default **Home Page** appears.
+It only tells you a brief overview of the app along with its *Navigation Structure*.

-<p> After clicking of the **Restaurant** tab the *Restaurant page* will open where *Onboarding of New Restaurant*  can be done using the *Add Restaurant* section.
+After clicking of the **Restaurant** tab the *Restaurant page* will open where *Onboarding of New Restaurant*  can be done using the *Add Restaurant* section.
 There a new Restaurant along with its *Name, Location, Cuisine offered* and *Capacity with table number* can be added.
-After adding the new restaurant it will appear at the *left panel* of the page along with other existing Restaurants. </p>
+After adding the new restaurant it will appear at the *left panel* of the page along with other existing Restaurants.

-<p> From the *Left Panel* an existing restaurant can be *deleted/ modified to increase/ decrease its table Capacity.* After clicking the **Edit** button showing at the right side of the its name in the listing of restaurants the *Edit a Restaurant Section* will appear.
-Here *addition/ deletion of tables* and *modification of an existing table's capacity* can be done. </p>
+From the *Left Panel* an existing restaurant can be *deleted/ modified to increase/ decrease its table Capacity.* After clicking the **Edit** button showing at the right side of the its name in the listing of restaurants the *Edit a Restaurant Section* will appear.
+Here *addition/ deletion of tables* and *modification of an existing table's capacity* can be done.

+When the **Reservation** tabb is clicked the *Reservation Section* of the Application opens up.
+Here All the restaurants acan be searched using their *Name/ Location they at situated at* or *by the Cuisine they offered*.
+After searching the Restaurants which matches the *search criteria* appears at the *left side* of the page where *Reviews* of the corresponding restaurant can be seen along with the **Review** and **Book** buttons.

+*Booking* to an existing Restaurant can be done after clicking the **Book** button.
+Here *add/ cancel booking* can be done.
+List of all *existing bookings* are ashown when the **Book** button is clicked.

+*Giving Reviews* to an particular Restaurant is a very crucial thing of this Application.
+Beacuse people will check reviews before book for a *dinner/ lunch* to a Particular restaurant.
+So the reviews can be given after the **Review** button is clicked.
+Here user can put their *name* along with *their reviews*.
+Reviews will be *updated / reflected* only after clicking the **Save** button present in the *Reviews Section* of the page.

 ## Install
 use `npm install` to install all the necessary packages on which our app depends on

+run `node schema.js` to create the initial schema and populate it with a *sample record*

 use `node index.js` after navigating to the `/server` folder